Biographical Statement

 Approach to Painting

-Virgil paints primarily in watercolor, but also in gouache and mixed media.
-He is a representational painter, focusing on landscape and architecture/urban subjects.
-Rather than striving for strict realism, however, Virgil, attempts to communicate a personal interpretation of his subjects, primarily through use of rich color and design.
-Virgil’s global travels and his love of historical places influence his choice of subjects, ranging from urban locations such as New York, Rome and Paris to small townships and scenic areas in Pennsylvania, New York, and New England, as well as rural settings in England, France and Italy.
+Virgil paints primarily in watercolor, painting a variety of subjects.
+He enjoys most painting landscape and town/urban scapes.
+He is concerned with telling stories in paint which share a personal and expressive idea, feeling or emotion about each subject.
+Color and light figure strongly in all his work.
+Virgil’s global travels and his love of historical places influence his choice of subjects, ranging from urban locations such as New York, Rome and Paris to small townships and scenic rural areas in the U.S., as well as rural settings in England, France and Italy.

-Virgil spends hours each week seeking out, photographing, sketching and studying small townships and buildings in Pennsylvania’s Chester and Delaware counties that may often be taken for granted, if consciously considered at all.
+Virgil spends hours each week seeking out, photographing, sketching and studying landscapes and small townships and buildings which may often be taken for granted, if consciously considered at all.

-Virgil uses these, and other readily familiar subjects, interpreting them, often reinventing them using color and an artist's emotion as a major tools.
+Virgil uses these, and other readily familiar subjects, interpreting them, often reinventing them using color and an artist's expression as major tools.
 The results are paintings with strong, colorful shapes and scenes that offer new opportunities to consider and appreciate the value that his subjects contribute to the richness of life.
-Examples include his “Reflections” series, where buildings and landscapes are treated as reflected still-life portraits and his miniature “Shapes” series where he depicts “shapes masquerading as buildings”.